Wedge-lab/IPMNPDACpaperArchive/README.md

 python3 ./bbDPCtiming.py ${sampleID} ${ssDPCIfolderpath} ${dpcoutfolderpath} ${outpath4in}

 # IPMNPDAC_RNAseq
-scripts for integrative analysis of genomic, transcriptomic, and immune data in IPMN-PDAC.
+Scripts for integrative analysis of genomic, transcriptomic, and immune data in IPMN-PDAC.
 Key features include:

 - Dataset preparation and preprocessing